wumm-project/Seminar-S21/README.md

 Ibid, slide 36
 > In order to be universal, the rules of problem solving methods should be as
 > general as possible.
-But the more general the rules of the problem solving
+But the more general the rules of problem solving are,
-> are, the more general and the less practical the solution will be.And vice
+> the more general and the less practical the solution will be.
+And vice
 > versa: when the rules (and methods) are specific and precise, they are
-> helpful for solving a specific problem which is of the practical use.
+> helpful for solving a specific problem which is of practical use.
+However,
-> However, the more specific they are the less universal they are as well.
+> the more specific they are the less universal they are as well.

+Ibid, slide 40

+> Any problem can be stated as a contradiction between our _subjective
+> desires_ for something appearing in a _specific context_ on the one hand,
+> and _objective laws_ that cause this specific situation, one the other hand.

-Ibid, slide 39
+Ibid, slide 42
 > Any element should be seen as a process and vice versa.
 This process, which
-> is linked with a human being as soon as we are in a problem solving context,
-> evolves in accordance with objective laws and takes into account specific
-> objective and subjective factors.

-Ibid, slide 40
-> Any problem can be stated as a contradiction between our subjective desires
-> for something appearing in a specific context on the one hand, and objective
-> laws that cause this specific situation, one the other hand.

-Ibid, slide 42
-> Any element should be seen as a process and vice versa.This process, which
 > is linked with a human being as soon as we are in a problem solving context,
 > evolves in accordance with objective laws and takes into account specific
 > objective and subjective factors.